 Mykal is a 2015 graduate of PLU with a Bachelor of Musical Arts Degree and a cognate in Business.
 He played in the Wind Ensemble, Concert Band, Jazz Ensemble, and Trumpet Ensemble.
 Mykal is currently building onto his resume by working his way up the management levels with Regal Entertainment Group.
 He recently began working for Ted Brown Music as a road rep.

 Caleb Chandler, Chemistry and Computer Science, Class of 2017

 Caleb Chandler graduated from PLU in 2017 with degrees in Chemistry and Computer Science.
 Caleb played with the Wind Ensemble, Orchestra, and Trumpet Ensemble.
 Currently he is working at the Los Alamos National Laboratory in New Mexico.
 During his spare time Caleb likes rock climbing and hiking in northern New Mexico.

 Sebastian Hernandez, Music Education, Class of 2015

 Sebastian Hernandez graduated from PLU majoring in Music Education.
 While at PLU he played the trumpet in the Jazz Ensemble, Wind Ensemble, and the Trumpet Ensemble.
-He is beginning a full time teaching position at Hunt Elementary School this year.
+He teaches elementary music and steel pan ensemble at Dessie Evans Elementary School in Puyallup.
 In his spare time Sebastian loves to contemplate the notion of being a professional Mountain Biker!
 Sebastian also enjoys playing in as many musical groups as possible.

 John Heckel, BA in Music and Pre-Med, Class of 2105